antonfirsov/docs/2016/09-Sep/introducing-dotnet-standard-20/introducing-dotnet-standard-20.md

                                     -t ".NET Standard,Version=2.0"
 ```

-> ***Note:*** .NET Standard 2.0 is still work in progress and therefore API
+**Note:** .NET Standard 2.0 is still work in progress and therefore API
-> availability is subject to change.
+availability is subject to change.
 I also suggest that you watch out for the
-> APIs that are available in .NET Standard 1.6 but are [removed from .NET
+APIs that are available in .NET Standard 1.6 but are [removed from .NET Standard
-> Standard 2.0][netstandard-20-removals].
+2.0][netstandard-20-removals].

 ## Summary

 We've created .NET Standard so that sharing and re-using code between multiple
 .NET platforms becomes much easier.

-With .NET Standard 2.0, we're focusing on
+With .NET Standard 2.0, we're focusing on compatibility.
+In order to support
-compatibility.
-This includes substantially growing .NET Core so that more APIs
+.NET Standard 2.0 in .NET Core and UWP, we'll be extending these platforms to
-can be shared, but also includes a compatibility shim that allows referencing
+include many more of the existing APIs.
+This also includes a compatibility shim
-binaries that were compiled against the .NET Framework.
-Moving forward, you
+that allows referencing binaries that were compiled against the .NET Framework.

-should be using .NET Standard instead of Portable Class Libraries.
+Moving forward, you should be using .NET Standard instead of Portable Class

-.NET Standard 2.0 will ship in the same timeframe as the upcoming release of
+Libraries.
+The tooling for targeting .NET Standard 2.0 will ship in the same
-Visual Studio, code-named "Dev 15".
-You'll reference .NET Standard as a NuGet
+timeframe as the upcoming release of Visual Studio, code-named "Dev 15".
+You'll
-package.
-It will have first class tooling support from Visual Studio, VS Code as
+reference .NET Standard as a NuGet package.
+It will have first class support
-well as Xamarin Studio.
-You can follow our progress via our new
-[dotnet/standard] GitHub repository.
+from Visual Studio, VS Code as well as Xamarin Studio.

+You can follow our progress via our new [dotnet/standard] GitHub repository.

 Please let us know what you think!